Roller derby: Expansion

 Although the early 2000s revival of roller derby was initially all-female, some leagues later introduced all-male teams and all-gender games; as of May 2013 there were over 140 junior roller derby programs in the United States, and many more around the world.

 College roller derby is also expanding in the United States.
 The University of Arizona's Derby Cats describe themselves as the first-ever official college flat-track roller derby team.
 The first intercollegiate derby bout took place on March 3, 2018, when the Claremont Colleges roller derby team defeated Arizona State University.

 The website FlatTrackStats compiles ratings of WFTDA teams, adjusting them after every bout based on how the actual score compares to the predicted score.
 The WFTDA's own Stats Repository has comparable information and often is updated at halftime of a bout.

 Roller derby bouts are now streamed online, and there are archived videos of past bouts and tournaments.
 The WFTDA offers live streaming video of its tournaments at wftda.tv.
 Derby News Network offered live streaming video and archived video including events outside the WFTDA.

 FiveOnFive magazine covers roller derby and diverse aspects such as business, training, junior roller derby, and nutrition.

 Governance and organization

 The largest governing body for the sport is the Women's Flat Track Derby Association (WFTDA), with 397 full member leagues and 48 apprentice leagues.
 WFTDA membership is a major goal of aspiring leagues.
-Other associations support either coed or men-only derby; the largest organization supporting male roller derby is the Men's Roller Derby Association (MRDA).
+Other associations support either mixed-gender or men-only derby; the largest organization supporting male roller derby is the Men's Roller Derby Association (MRDA).
 Within the United States, the Junior Roller Derby Association governs play by those under 18.
-It modifies the WFTDA rules for minors, such as prohibiting hitting and accelerating into a block.
+It modifies the WFTDA rules for minors at three skill levels, with the lowest level allowing no intentional contact between skaters, and the highest allowing full contact; additional rules are also changed according to the needs of youth skaters.
 Some U.S. leagues decline affiliation with a national organization because they prefer local governance.